carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

 loads, the scheduling model provides an "optimistic" load-to-use latency (which usually matches the load-to-use latency for when there is a hit in the L1D).

-:program:`llvm-mca` does not know about serializing operations or memory-barrier like instructions.
-The LSUnit conservatively assumes that an instruction which has both "MayLoad" and unmodeled side effects behaves like a "soft" load-barrier.
-That means, it serializes loads without forcing a flush of the load queue.
-Similarly, instructions that "MayStore" and have unmodeled side effects are treated like store barriers.
-A full memory barrier is a "MayLoad" and "MayStore" instruction with unmodeled side effects.
-This is inaccurate, but it is the best that we can do at the moment with the current information available in LLVM.
+:program:`llvm-mca` does not (on its own) know about serializing operations or memory-barrier like instructions.
+The LSUnit used to conservatively use an instruction's "MayLoad", "MayStore", and unmodeled side effects flags to determine whether an instruction should be treated as a memory-barrier.
+This was inaccurate in general and was changed so that now each instruction has an IsAStoreBarrier and IsALoadBarrier flag.
+These flags are mca specific and default to false for every instruction.
+If any instruction should have either of these flags set, it should be done within the target's InstrPostProcess class.
+For an example, look at the `X86InstrPostProcess::postProcessInstruction` method within `llvm/lib/Target/X86/MCA/X86CustomBehaviour.cpp`.

 A load/store barrier consumes one entry of the load/store queue.
 A load/store barrier enforces ordering of loads/stores.
 A younger load cannot pass a load